 The Administrative Fellowship at the Private Diagnostic Clinic (PDC) is a 2-year program for Masters-level graduates or students whose program requires a year-long fellowship before graduation.
 The program offers career development opportunities, hands-on experiences in outpatient practice management, and exposure to one of the world's top academic medical centers.
 Fellows gain first-hand experience in dealing with the internal and external pressures that affect the local and national healthcare landscapes, and how they impact all entities within Duke Health.

 To ensure we are in the heart of the action, PDC leadership is strategically located in the center of Research Triangle Park, North Carolina, which places us in the middle of our clinical network and supports our current growth plan.

-Applications for the 2022–2024 fellowship program are now closed.
-Information about the next open application period is typically added in late spring.
+Applications for the 2023–2025 fellowship program are now open!
+Information about the application is below.

 LEARN THE ROPES

 During the first year, Fellows rotate through clinical and administrative departments of the PDC, Duke University Health System, and Duke University Hospitals.
 During these rotations, Fellows gain a comprehensive understanding of PDC and its strategic initiatives by shadowing senior administrators and PDC leaders, who also mentor Fellows on a monthly basis to ensure they are successful.